 Then when I got to California, I played a little - Roller Derby!
 If I had been either a little faster or a little bigger in those days, my career might have turned out much differently.

 My oldest son received a Master of Arts degree from the University of Chicago and is in a doctorate program at Loyola University.
 My middle son graduated from the University of Virginia with a degree in political science and a minor in economics, completed active duty as an officer in the Marines, and is now a consultant for a company providing advisory services to businesses.
 My youngest and tallest son is at Montclair State, planning on a career teaching history.
 All three have had part-time jobs selling ice cream.
 You want sprinkles with that?
-I am also quite proud to have a niece who is a Fellow of the Society of Actuaries, a nephew who graduated from NYU and who hopes to go to med school, and another nephew in college.
+I am also quite proud to have a niece who is a Fellow of the Society of Actuaries, a nephew who graduated from NYU and who hopes to go to med school, and another nephew in college and starting actuarial exams.
 Dilbert has become my favorite comic strip.
 I have an eclectic collection of fifties and sixties oldies CDs in the car, and I have been known to sing some of them to my kids (sometimes as a punishment).
 For those who know me, believe it or not I came out of the musical closet and made a fool of myself singing a song in an amateur performance a few years ago.
 I am available for the right venue.

 I think there is a good trend in what is happening in mathematics education.
 I published an article in the September, 1990 issue of the National Council of Teachers of Mathematics Mathematics Teacher magazine, and I have spoken at a few math teacher meetings.
 I am currently interested in copyright and teaching, and I'd be happy to talk about it.